Jinghan987/DSA4262-Project-2/README.md

 # DSA4262-Project-2
-1. Click on the green **Code** button and select the option *Download ZIP* to download the scripts and csv files into local.
+1. Click on the green **Code** button and select the option *Download ZIP* to download the scripts and csv files into local environment.
 2. Once the zip file has been downloaded, drag the file into the directory of your choice.
-3. After the file has been dragged into the directory, click one level into the zip file and drag the file that you see into the parent directory.
+3. After the file has been dragged into the directory, click one level into the zip file and drag the folder that you see into the parent directory.
 4. With this, we can open Jupyter Notebook and navigate to the directory that the notebooks and csv files are in.
-5. To use the training data (*train_set_github.csv*) to train the GradientBoostingClassifier model, use the notebook **Project 2 - Training Script for Github** and run all the codes
+5. To use the training data (*train_set_github.csv*) to train the GradientBoostingClassifier model, use the notebook **Project 2 - Training Script for Github** and run all the codes.
 6. After running all the codes, the model will be outputted in the form of a sav file (**gradientboostingclassifier.sav**).
 This sav file will be used in the prediction script (**Project 2 - Prediction Script for Github**).
 7. Next, open up **Project 2 - Prediction Script for Github** and run all the codes.
 At the end of the script, the predictions for the test dataset (*test_set_github.csv*) will be produced.